Numon Khasanov

-Numon Khasanov (Нўмон Нурматович Хасанов or No'mon Nurmatovich Khasanov) is an Uzbekistan football forward who played for Uzbekistan in the 1996 Asian Cup.
+Numon Khasanov (Нўмон Нурматович Хасанов or No'mon Nurmatovich Khasanov) is an Uzbekistani football manager and former player who is head coach of Khujand.
+A forward, he played for Uzbekistan in the 1996 Asian Cup.

-Career
+Playing career

 Khasanov played for Pakhtakor, MHSK Tashkent, Rubin, Dustlik, Nasaf Qarshi and Traktor Tashkent.

 He won his first championship in Uzbek League with Pakhtakor Tashkent in 1992.
 In 1997, he won Uzbek League with MHSK Tashkent and twice with Dustlik in 1999, 2000.

 In 1998, he moved to Rubin Kazan and completed 8 matches for the club.

 His last station was Lokomotiv Tashkent where he played in 2009.
 He scored 126 goals in Uzbek League, entering Gennadi Krasnitsky club.
 In his career he scored in all competitions totally 153 goals.

 Managerial career

-In 2012, he was appointed as head coach of Pakhtakors farm club, Pakhtakor-2 Chilanzar.
+In 2012, Khasanov was appointed as head coach of Pakhtakors farm club, Pakhtakor-2 Chilanzar.
 On 24 July 2012, Numon Khasanov resigned his position and was appointed as head coach of Pakhtakor Youth team.
 He won with Pakhtakor Youth in 2012 Uzbek Youth League, the championship of youth squads of Uzbek League teams.
 In January 2014 he was appointed as assistant coach to Samvel Babayan who was named as new trainer of Pakhtakor.

 On 7 July 2015, he was named as head coach of Pakhtakor after Samvel Babayan resigned his post to take charge of Uzbek national team.

+On 1 May 2023, Khasanov was appointed as Head Coach of Tajikistan Higher League club Khujand.